-In fact there are several key benefits that you stand to gain if you do use the WebP format for your images:
+In fact, there are several key benefits that you stand to gain if you do use the WebP format for your images:

 Smaller file sizes for images

 Seeing as websites use visual content more liberally nowadays, that file size reduction is definitely worthwhile.
-It is one of the main reasons why platforms such as Facebook, Google and YouTube use the format extensively.
+It is one of the main reasons why platforms such as Facebook, Google, and YouTube use the format extensively.

 Faster page speed

 Converting images to WebP is one of the more frequently-recommended steps on Google’s Page Speed Insights – which should tell you how important they consider it to be.

-- Better alternative for animated images
+A better alternative for animated images

-As you may have noted, WebP supports an 8-bit alpha channel – which essential means that you can have opaque or even transparent elements in your images.
-That makes it a good alternative to both GIF and PNG for images with transparent backgrounds – such as logos or icons.
+As you may have noted, WebP supports an– which essentially means that you can have opaque or even transparent elements in your images.
+That makes it a good alternative to GIF and PNG images with transparent backgrounds – such as logos or icons.

-Considering all these benefits you may be wondering what the catch is.
-To be honest there is one: WebP is not supported by all browsers just yet.
-As such you will have to use a fallback to cater to browsers that don’t support it such as Safari and Internet Explorer.
+Considering all these benefits, you may be wondering what the catch is.
+To be honest, there is one: WebP is not supported by all browsers just yet.
+As such, you will have to use a fallback to cater to browsers that don’t support it, such as Safari and Internet Explorer.